 Alright, the category name doesn’t sound very appealing, but if this is you, you’re in a good spot.
 Of all the categories of trainee, it is you that has the most potential to drop the jaws of your relatives come this time next year.
 You’re new (or fairly new) to training, so you have all the newbie muscle gains to enjoy.
 You’re carrying a lot of extra fat, but that can be burned off relatively quickly.
 You’ll be lighter and stronger and notice a very real difference in how you look and feel each month for months to come.

 People in this category are going to be around the 23-30% body-fat range, which means you can likely lose around 2lbs a week of body fat without risking muscle mass losses.
 However I really wouldn’t recommend going that high as you will critically hamper your newbie muscle growth potential, and it’s likely you’ll end up as a skinny-fat version of yourself that your doctor is more pleased about than you are.

-It is important to note that muscle growth is not going to be optimised when in a calorie deficit, so your potential for growth will be a little less than a beginner that is bulking which we covered in the previous parts.
-However, because of your relatively high body fat you’re still likely to get close to that 2-3lbs/month of muscle gain that novice trainees can expect.
-This is because though you have insufficient energy going in to your mouth, the body has plenty of energy available in your body fat stores to fuel itself.
+It is important to note that muscle growth is not going to be optimized when in a calorie deficit, so your potential for growth will be a little less than a beginner that is bulking which we covered in the previous parts.
+However, because of your relatively high body fat, you’re still likely to get close to that 2-3lbs/month of muscle gain that novice trainees can expect.
+This is because though you have insufficient energy going into your mouth, the body has plenty of energy available in your body fat stores to fuel itself.
 This is a very different situation to the leaner novice who can’t simply eat a calorie deficit and expect to gain muscle.